 If you've been constantly making bad decisions or not reaching your performance objectives, then this is one of the reasons you might have been fired.
 Review your performance over the past year.
 If you've been consistently hitting your targets or even outperforming your colleagues, then performance might not be the actual issue here.

 However, if you realize your performance has been unsatisfactory, try to analyze whether there was anything you could have done to improve it.
-Once you understand what those things are, hopefully you won't repeat the same mistake in your next job.
+Consider whether you lacked the necessary skills, didn’t receive enough training, or struggled with time management.
+Were there clear expectations, or did you feel set up for failure?
+Once you understand the root cause of your underperformance, hopefully, you won't repeat the same mistake in your next job.

 Wrong Attitude